-IX.
 Conclusions

-The Service concludes that the proposed [Project Name] Project is consistent with the Tier 1 PBOs for effects to listed species and critical habitat addressed in the Tier 1 PBOs.
-After reviewing site specific information, including: 1) the scope of the Federal Action; 2) the environmental baseline; 3) the status of the whooping crane, interior least tern, piping plover, pallid sturgeon, and western prairie fringed orchid in the central and lower Platte River and their potential occurrence within the project area, as well as whooping crane critical habitat; 4) the effects of the [Project Name] Project; and 5) any cumulative effects, it is the Service's biological opinion that the [Project Name] Project, as described, is not likely to jeopardize the continued existence of the federally endangered whooping crane, interior least tern, and pallid sturgeon, or the federally threatened piping plover, or western prairie fringed orchid in the central and lower Platte River.
-The [Project Name] Project is also not likely to destroy or adversely modify designated critical habitat for the whooping crane.
+The Service concludes that the proposed Project is consistent with the Tier 1 PBOs for effects to listed species and critical habitat addressed in the Tier 1 PBOs.
+After reviewing site specific information, including: 1) the scope of the Federal Action; 2) the environmental baseline; 3) the status of the whooping crane, piping plover, pallid sturgeon, and western prairie fringed orchid in the central and lower Platte River and their potential occurrence within the project area, as well as whooping crane critical habitat; 4) the effects of the Project; and 5) any cumulative effects, it is the Service's biological opinion that the Project, as described, is not likely to jeopardize the continued existence of the whooping crane, and pallid sturgeon, piping plover, or western prairie fringed orchid in the central and lower Platte River.
+The Project is also not likely to destroy or adversely modify designated critical habitat for the whooping crane.